Here’s everything that happened at Sheffield Uni in 2017

 Nick Clegg was offered DJ job at West Street Live

 It was one way that Jared O'Mara, newly-elected MP for Sheffield Hallam, could have payed commiserations to his predecessor.
 O'Mara, who apparently co-founded WSL, no doubt sensed a ripe time for a Clegg to perform another U-turn – this time away from politics altogether.
-It would have been a class night to be fair.

 Students were told to share showers